zach-bergman/viewing_party_solo_7/README.md

 1. Fork and Clone the repo
 2. Install gem packages: `bundle install`
-3. Setup the database: `rails db:create`
+3. Setup the database: `rails db:{create,migrate,seed}`

+Spend some time familiarizing yourself with the functionality and structure of the application so far.

+When you run `bundle exec rspec`, you should have 26 passing tests (both features & models combined).

+### Use the application
+`rails s`, navigate to `127.0.0.0:3000` and click around the site.

 ## Versions